cambiotraining/bacterial-genomics/materials/28-recombination.md

   -bb 1000
 ```

-- We specify as input the `aligned_pseudogenomes_masked_snps.fas` produced in the previous exercise by running `Gubbins` followed by `SNP-sites`.
+- The script starts by extracting variable sites using _SNP-sites_.
+We used as input the `aligned_pseudogenomes_masked_snps.fas` file produced in the previous exercise.
+- The next step runs _IQ-tree_:
   - We specify the number of constant sites, also generated from the previous exercise.
 We can use `$(cat results/snp-sites/constant_sites.txt)` to directly add the contents of `constant_sites.txt` without having to open the file to obtain these numbers.
   - We use as prefix for our output files "sero1" (since we are using the data from the Chaguza serotype 1 paper), so all the output file names will be named as such.
 - We automatically detect the number of threads/CPUs for parallel computation.

 After the analysis runs we get several output files in our directory: